-How the Microwave Oven Works
+How the Microwave Function Works

-Microwaves are a form of energy similar to radio and television waves and ordinary daylight.
+Microwaves are a form of energy similar to radio, television waves, and ordinary daylight.
 Normally, microwaves spread outwards as they travel through the atmosphere and disappear without effect.
-Microwave ovens, however, have a magnetron which is designed to make use of the energy in microwaves.
-Electricity, supplied to the magnetron tube, is used to created microwave energy.
+This oven, however, has a magnetron that is designed to make use of the energy in microwaves.
+Electricity, supplied to the magnetron tube, is used to create microwave energy.

 These microwaves enter the cooking area through openings inside the oven.
-A turntable or tray is located at the bottom of the oven.
+A tray is located inside the oven.
 Microwaves cannot pass through metal walls of the oven, but they can penetrate such materials as glass, porcelain and paper, the materials out of which microwave-safe cooking dishes are constructed.